DPT Application Deadlines

 Applicants must also:

-Applicants must meet the Minimum Technical Standard for Admission and Matriculation (PDF) in order to perform common clinical functions.
+- Meet the Minimum Technical Standard for Admission and Matriculation (PDF) in order to perform common clinical functions.
 Technological compensation can be made in some areas, but a candidate must be able to perform in a reasonably independent manner.

 Students admitted into the DPT program are required to provide a $1,200 nonrefundable enrollment deposit to reserve a seat.
 The deposit is due within 10 days of receipt of the acceptance letter.
 This will be applied to the first term’s tuition fee.